otitoU/Swap/README.md

 **Endpoint:** `POST /search`

-Search for people using everyday language.
-The AI understands what you mean, not just keyword matching.
+Search using natural language.
+Works by meaning, not just keywords.

 **Search Modes:**
 - **`offers`**: Find people who can teach you something